 Order your copy on Amazon.com or by clicking here.
 Also available on iPad, Kindle and in most book stores.

-I love to travel.
-Here are some of my favorite places captured with my camera and iPhone.
+Traveling is my favorite hobby.
+Here are some shots of my favorite places captured with my DSLR and iPhone.